Ataxia123/Notes/Research Communities/obsidian-hub-main/02 - Community Expansions/02.05 All Community Expansions/Auxiliary Tools/obsidianki4.md

 %% Add a description below this line.
 It doesn't need to be long: one or two sentences should be a good start.
 Mention [[🗂️ Auxiliary Tools]] or [[🗂️ 02.04 Auxiliary Tools by Category]] and any other relevant notes in this vault. %%

 obsidianki4 is an add-on for the digital flashcard app [[Anki]].
-It enables you to import notes from your [[Obsidian]] vault into Anki to be used as flashcards for revision in a [[Spaced repetition]] workflow.
+It enables you to import notes from your [[Research Communities/NERD/Data/Education/Blogs/Obsidian]] vault into Anki to be used as flashcards for revision in a [[Spaced repetition]] workflow.
 It preserves both wiki-links and hierarchical tag structures.

 **Note:** The development of this [[🗂️ Auxiliary Tools|third-party tool]] is currently paused, meaning the code is unmaintained for the foreseeable future.
 (Status: 2022-03-15)